Best business bank accounts for bad credit and no credit check

 No monthly account fee for the first three months.

 This business account from Card One Money is designed for small businesses and offers a speedy online application process.
 No credit check is required so it's a good option if your business has a limited credit history.
 The account can be managed via the app or online and you can also phone the call centre for assistance if required.
 There is a fairly hefty application fee to pay and you will be charged a monthly account fee on top.
 However, in return, you'll be able to send instant domestic payments, as well as international payments in a range of currencies.
 You'll also be able to order cards for up to four other people within your business and assign different levels of access depending on their roles and responsibilities.
-You can pay in cash at any Post Office branch and cheques at any Barclays branch.
+You can pay in cash and cheques at any Barclays branch.

 • Quick application process